 Is it possible that those with an awareness of God’s goodness and ultimate goal of abundant life are particularly (even rightfully) indignant whenever life is undermined and destroyed?

-When members of my battalion approached me with hearts filled with pain and vengeance, spewing hatred and hostility, they sometimes assumed they had abandoned their faith and gone to a “place” unreachable by a holy God.
+Members of my battalion approached me with hearts filled with pain and vengeance, spewing hatred and hostility.
+And sometimes they assumed that they had abandoned their faith and gone to a “place” unreachable by a holy God.
 I often prescribed imprecatory psalms.
 That is, I opened to places in the Bible where the language and intentions were as brutally honest and harsh as our own thoughts, words, and fantasies”

 “Let their (the enemies) table become a snare before them, and their well-being a trap.
 Let their eyes be darkened, so that they do not see, and make their loins shake continually.
 Pour out Your indignation upon them, and let Your wrathful anger take hold of them.
 Let their dwelling place be desolate; let no one live in their tents.”
 Ps.
 69:22–25